Service Families

 • Kind

-• A Service Children’s Champion – Mr Elder – who works closely with the East Riding
+• A Service Children’s Champion – Miss Sellar – who works closely with the East Riding, external advisors and DST to support all of our Service Families

 • Staff who understand the unique experiences that Forces life can bring